maliabird17/gen1e_ards_occurence_map/README.md

 pip install -r requirements.txt
 ```

-After running `interactive_heatmap.ipynb`, open http://127.0.0.1:8000/ on your local browser to view and use the heatmap.
+Then, run `interactive_heatmap.ipynb` and open http://127.0.0.1:8000/ on your local browser to view and use the heatmap.